crd2333/crd2333.github.io/src/components/TypstLocal/admonition/lib.typ

   version: 0.3
   Nearly rewrite the code the implement admonitions by showybox, making it more flexible.
 */
-#import "@preview/showybox:2.0.3": showybox
+#import "@preview/showybox:2.0.4": showybox

 #let iconbox(
   icon: emoji.info,   // a symbol or an image
   caption: "iconbox", // title of the box
   caption_size: 12pt, // size of the caption
   size: 9pt,          // size of content
-  breakable: true,     // whether the box can be broken across pages ..args
+  breakable: true,    // whether the box can be broken across pages
+  indent: false,      // whether enable indent in the box ..args
 ) = {
   let caption = box(height: caption_size,
-    if type(icon) == "symbol" {
+    if type(icon) == symbol {
       pad(caption_size * 0.15, text(caption_size, icon))
     } else {
       image(icon, fit: "contain", width: caption_size)